flexdinesh/design-system-boilerplate/README.md

 - Theme definitions are automatically converted to css variables using the `createTheme` utility.
 - The generated css variables are theme-name scoped in `ThemeProvider`.

+This is how the generated css variables are inserted into the global stylesheet —

 ```
 body[data-theme="light"] {
   --theme-colors-primary: blue;